 Comment: The 100 m (328 ft.) setback was established based on an MOECC best practices standard for the location of light industrial uses which is 70 m (230 ft.)
 This was then rounded to 100 m as a precautionary measure given the absence of real world potential impact from a MMPF.
-As there has been some limited experience with Part 2 operations in Kingsville and the Aphria operations in Leamington the principle impact has become evident in the form of odour generation.
-This has more recently been further confirmed in consultation with other areas that also see interest in or development of medical marihuana facilities.
+As there has been ongoing experience with ACMPR Part 2 operations in Kingsville and the Aphria operations in Leamington the principle impact has become evident in the form of odour generation.
+This has more recently been further confirmed in consultation with other areas that have also seen interest in or development of medical marihuana facilities.